Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 The orbital parameters for satcons are taken from FCC filings and are listed in Table \ref{tab:satparams}.
 Each row lists satellites with like altitudes and inclinations.
 N$_{\rm{P}}$ is the number of unique orbital planes occupied by that particular set of satellites.
 N$_{\rm{SPP}}$ is the number of satellites per plane.
 If this value is 1, each satellite occupies its own orbital plane and the satellites are distributed evenly along their orbits.

 For creating the distributions, two different methods are used.
+In both methods, all satellites in the distribution are added at the same time, mimicking a LEO environment in which the entire chosen population is fully established in orbit.
 For satcons, we distribute the nodes evenly between 0 and $2\pi$.
 The satellites are then placed randomly along their orbits in their respective plane.
 Due to this randomization, some clumping occurs in the corresponding satellite density fields if only instantaneous positions are used.
 As a result, the satellites are integrated in \REBOUND\ and the density field is created by averaging multiple snapshots.
-For both the 65,000 and 12,000 satellite case, we found that 100 snapshots over an orbital period at 600 km altitude is sufficient to smooth out the data.
+For both the 65,000 and 12,000 satellite case, we found that 100 snapshots over an orbital period at 600 km altitude is sufficient to yield a smooth distribution.

 A different method is used for defining the 2019 satellite density field (i.e., only the satellites that were in orbit at that time).
 In this case, the orbital parameters for a 2019 satellite distribution are obtained from the USSPACECOM catalogue for August 2019.
 We only include satellites with perigees below an altitude of 2000 km.
-This smaller number of satellites ($\approx$3000) again requires time-averaging for determining a smooth satellite density distribution.
+This smaller number of satellites ($\approx 3000$ for 2019) again requires time-averaging for determining a smooth satellite density distribution.
 In this case, we use each satellite's osculating Keplerian orbits and weight its contribution to each cell by the amount of time it spends in that cell over an orbit.

+An illustrative representation of the grid and satellite density field is shown in Figure \ref{fig:densitygrid}.
+The Earth is at the centre, with grid cells set above Earth's surface and characterized by a radial width $\Delta R$ and co-latitude width $\Delta \theta$.
+The shading is used to represent a toy distribution of satellite densities for illustrative purposes only.
+The actual satellite density for each cell $i$ is calculated as described above.